ton-community/nft-sdk/cli/README.md

 # NFT CLI Tool

 A command line tool for interacting with Non-Fungible Tokens (NFTs) on the TON blockchain.
+Designed for Non-Devs.

 ## Requirements